Solar installations are getting easier all the time and there’s plenty of do-it-yourself information out there. But are you ready to go the DIY route?

 Those two resources alone help answer the two most common questions homeowners have about solar electricity: How big of a system do I need? and How much will it cost?
-Other resources include solar equipment suppliers that cater to DIYers and offer purchasing and technical support, as well as consumer-friendly industry sources like Home Power magazine and the online community Build It Solar.
+Other resources include solar equipment suppliers that cater to DIYers and offer purchasing and technical support, as well as online communities like Build It Solar.
 And there’s no law that says DIYers can’t hire a solar professional for help with specific aspects of their project, such as creating design specifications, choosing equipment, or preparing permit documents.

 We should also say up front that installing your own solar panels is not a process well-served by cutting corners.
 We don’t want you to install your system without a permit or without hiring an electrician to make the final hookups.
 (Even professional solar installers use electricians for this stuff.)
 The permit process can be a pain, yes, but it’s there to ensure that your system is safe, not just for you but also for emergency responders who might need to work around your mini power plant.
 When you work with the local building department you also learn about critical design factors, such as wind and snow loads, that are specific to your area.

 Can I Install My Own PV (Photovoltaic) System?
 A DIYer’s Checklist